onixgod/SOC-Automation-Project/README.md

 -   Go to official [Mimikatz GitHub repository](github.com/gentilkiwi/mimikatz/releases)
 -   Download the latest release
--   Extract to Downloads folder
+-   Extract to the Downloads folder
--   Browser may warn about malicious file - proceed anyway
+-   Browser may warn about a malicious file - proceed anyway

 **Figure 99: Mimikatz ZIP**